-VR enables large-scale companies to engage in more appealing and engaging meetings.
-Traditional video conferencing and real-life meetings are not as convenient as VR collaboration.
-VR interaction gives more space to watch the body language.
-One of the great examples of this is the VR app called Spatial.
+Say hello to the solution: VR enables large-scale companies to host more appealing and engaging meetings.
+Traditional video conferencing is not as convenient as a VR collaboration, as VR gives more space to watch the body language and experience genuine interaction with your team members.

 3D Brainstorming & Mind Mapping